Modified Massive Arratia flow and Wasserstein diffusion: Introduction and statement of main results

 Since the processes $y^\eps(\cdot)$ solve

-the LDP therefore appears as an instance of the classical Freidlin-Wentzel LDP for solutions of SDE, but here we have to deal with additional difficulties since the diffusion operator $y\to \sigma(y) = \pr_{y}$ is not continuous as an operator-valued map {\col on $L_2(\lambda)$,} and generally little is known about such large deviation principles for solutions of SDE with non-smooth coefficients even in finite dimensions.
+Theorem~\ref{theorem_LDP} appears as an instance of the classical Freidlin-Wentzel LDP for solutions of SDE, but here we have to deal with additional difficulties since the diffusion operator $g\to \sigma(g) = \pr_g$ is not continuous as an operator-valued map on $L_2(\lambda)$, and generally little is known about such large deviation principles for solutions of a SDE with non-smooth coefficients even in finite dimensions.
 In our case we can overcome these difficulties with additional arguments, using the fact that $\sigma$ is continuous on strictly monotone $y \in L_2(\lambda)$.